chrislovecnm/chrislovecnm.com/_posts/2017-11-11-choosing-a-cni-provider.md

 #### Route Distribution

 For layer 3 CNI providers, route distribution is necssary.
 Route distribution is typically via BGP.
-Route distribution is a nice to have a feature with CNI, if you plan to build clusters split across network segments.
-It is an exterior gateway protocol designed to exchange routing and reachability information on the Internet.
+Route distribution is nice to have a feature with CNI, if you plan to build clusters split across network segments.
+It is an exterior gateway protocol designed to exchange routing and reachability information on the internet.
 BGP can assist with pod to pod networking between clusters.

 #### Network Policies